nirvanesque/livnium.core/README.md

 **A computational architecture combining quantum-inspired geometry, native language processing, and tensor network physics.**

----

-## ⚠️ License: Source Available, Non-Commercial

-**This software is provided for PERSONAL, NON-COMMERCIAL, RESEARCH, and EDUCATIONAL PURPOSES ONLY.**

-- ✅ **Permitted**: Personal study, research, education, non-commercial use, contributions (with credit)
-- ❌ **Prohibited**: Commercial use, selling, hosting as a service, redistribution without permission
-- 🔒 **Commercial Rights**: Reserved exclusively by the Owner

-**Non-Commercial use includes only personal, academic, or research use by individuals.
-Use within any company or organization for internal purposes (including research, development, or evaluation) is considered commercial and requires prior written permission from the Owner.**

-See [LICENSE](LICENSE) for full terms.
-For commercial licensing inquiries: chetan12patil@gmail.com

----

 ## 🌟 What is LIVNIUM?

 LIVNIUM is a **pure native computing system** that processes language and information through geometric quantum-inspired structures—**without transformers, embeddings, or neural networks**.